alfiephillips/hiyield-challenges/README.md

 - **Responsibilities**: **What are the specific responsibilities an Apprentice would have in terms of the typical tasks they would undertake daily and how would this contribute to the broader scope of a project?
 Also, i'm intrigued to find out about guidance and supervision.
 As skills develop, will the apprentice have progressive responsibility for a task or will there always be an opportunity for mentorship and assistance?**

+- **Development Life Cycle**: I noticed on your website you have recently completed collaborations with BizSpace and Stowable.
+**How is a bespoke solution such as these developed from conception to launch.
+Hence, could you please walk me through the development life cycle at Hiyield and what is considered?**

 ## Details

 **Responsive HTML and CSS Page**